King County Farmers Share

 Building relationships for a healthy, sustainable local food system.

-We are developing direct purchasing agreements between farmers and organizations as well as piloting new ideas, creating flexible arrangements that support the varied needs of our partners.
+HAH coordinates closely with our program partners to develop direct purchasing agreements between farmers and organizations as well as piloting new ideas, creating flexible arrangements that support the varied needs of our partners.
 Like F2FP, agencies and farms can arrange contracts upfront (pre-harvest) and also take advantage of extra produce the becomes available during the growing season — ensuring fresh, nutrient-dense food goes to people rather than to waste.
 Since it is not always financially feasible for small-scale farmers to make donations, purchasing allows food assistance providers to foster ongoing, mutually beneficial relationships more tailored to King County’s diverse culinary diaspora.
 Additionally, HAH provides regular networking and resource-sharing opportunities among the agency partners, as well as outreach support.

 History and Growth